Royal Regiment of Fusiliers: Cold War

-First battalion
+1st Battalion

-The first battalion is an armoured infantry battalion based in Tidworth Camp, Wiltshire.
+The 1st Battalion is an armoured infantry battalion based in Tidworth Camp, Wiltshire.
 Equipped with the Warrior IFV, the battalion is part of the army's 3rd Division and is held at high readiness as part of the army's armoured war-fighting reserve.
 In 2016, the battalion was the army's Lead Armoured Battlegroup and was held at extremely high readiness in case it was required to deploy anywhere in the world at short notice.
 The battalion is highly experienced with multiple deployments in the last two decades to Bosnia, Northern Ireland, Iraq and Afghanistan.
-Many soldiers from the second battalion with more experience joined the first battalion on the merger, increasing the operational experience within the ranks.
-More recently, the first battalion deployed around the world on exercise in places as diverse as Brunei, Kenya, the Baltic States and Canada.
+Many soldiers from the 2nd Battalion joined the 1st Battalion on the merger, increasing the operational experience within the ranks.
+More recently, the 1st Battalion deployed around the world on exercise in places as diverse as Brunei, Kenya, the Baltic States and Canada.

-The first battalion also regularly works in support of the civil powers in the UK.
+The 1st Battalion also regularly works in support of the civil powers in the UK.
 In 2013, large elements of the battalion were deployed to Wraysbury and the surrounding area to support the flood relief efforts.

-The battalion won the Army Boxing Championships in 2016, beating the second battalion of the Parachute Regiment in the final.
+The battalion won the Army Boxing Championships in 2016, beating the 2nd Battalion of the Parachute Regiment in the final.

-Fifth battalion
+5th Battalion

-The Fifth battalion is a Reserve battalion with its Regimental Headquarters in the northeast of England.
-As a battalion within the 3rd (United Kingdom) Division, the fifth battalion specialises in armoured infantry operations and has deployed all over the world on operations and on exercise both as a formed unit and as individual augmentees to the first battalion.
-The fifth battalion is now paired with the first battalion and continues to support them in operations and on exercise.
+The 5th Battalion is a Reserve battalion with its headquarters in the northeast of England.
+As a battalion within the 3rd (United Kingdom) Division, the 5th Battalion specialises in armoured infantry operations and has deployed all over the world on operations and on exercise both as a formed unit and as individual augmentees to the 1st Battalion.
+The 5th Battalion is now paired with the 1st Battalion and continues to support them in operations and on exercise.

-Fifth Fusiliers maintains subunits at the following locations:
+5th Battalion maintains subunits at the following locations: